 But where did Daylight Saving Time come from?
 And how is it useful?

-The idea was first conceived by Benjamin Franklin, but it did not become a standard practice in the United States until 1966.
+The idea was first suggested in an essay by Benjamin Franklin in 1784, and later proposed to British Parliament by Englishman William Willett 1907.
+However, it did not become a standard practice in the United States until 1966.
 Daylight Saving Time was originally instituted in the United States during World War I and World War II in order to take advantage of longer daylight hours and save energy for the war production.

 In the years after World War II, individual states and communities decided whether they wanted to continue observing Daylight Saving Time and when to do so.
 This meant some cities were an hour behind others even though they were only separated by a few miles on a map.